HackOvert/GhidraSnippets/README.md

 # Ghidra Snippets
 *Ghidra Snippets* is a collection of Python examples showing how to work with [Ghidra](https://ghidra-sre.org/) APIs.
-There are two primary APIs coverted here, the [Flat Program API][1] and the [Flat Decompiler API][2].
+There are two primary APIs covered here, the [Flat Program API][1] and the [Flat Decompiler API][2].
 The Flat APIs are 'simple' versions of the full fledged Ghidra API.
 They are a great starting point for anyone looking to develop Ghidra modules and/or scripts.

 # Latest Release & API Docs
 * Loooking for the latest release of Ghidra?
 [Download it here][0].